sudarshan12s/semantic-conventions/docs/database/oracledb.md

 ## Metrics

-Oracle Database Server client instrumentations SHOULD collect metrics according to the general [Semantic Conventions for Database Client Metrics](database-metrics.md).
+Oracle Database driver instrumentation SHOULD collect metrics according to the general [Semantic Conventions for Database Client Metrics](database-metrics.md).

 `db.system.name` MUST be set to `"oracle.db"`.